sillsdev/TheCombine/README.md

 ### Python

-_Python_ (3.10 or higher) is required to run the scripts that are used to initialize and maintain the cluster.
+_Python_ (3.10 recommended) is required to run the scripts that are used to initialize and maintain the cluster.
 Note that the commands for setting up the virtual environment must be run from the top-level directory for _The Combine_ source tree.

 #### Windows Python Installation